ssdevopsacademy/colombia_dcc/README.md

 ### Student SoftServe Giovanny Del Valle
 #TODO Laboratory concluded, in this course I hope to know how the Devops role is practiced within a development team.

+### Student SoftServe 17
+I want to improve skills and get more knowledge

 ### ARE YOU FINDING A MERGE CONFLICT HERE?
 TODO: SOLVE IT, merge and commit only with your feature branch, then create a PR to Main.
 A Mentor is going to Approve your PR.
 Please NOT MERGE it by yourself
 ---